International maritime law: Principles that navigate the seas

 Freedom of navigation

 While coastal states hold sovereignty within their maritime zones, the freedom of navigation principle guarantees unimpeded passage for vessels of all nations through these waters.
-This principle is pivotal for upholding global trade and fostering communication among nations.
+This principle is key for upholding global trade and building communication among nations.
 Coastal states must delicately balance the exercise of their jurisdictional rights with the imperative of maintaining freedom of navigation to avoid disrupting international maritime trade.

 Flag state jurisdiction